 1. Follow The Grand Tour

-See if you can climb the same Yorkshire hills that the champion cyclists will in the Tour de France this July.
+See if you can climb the same Yorkshire hills that the champion cyclists did in the Tour de France.
 Don’t be fooled by the quaintly named Buttertubs Pass – this classic route can be approached from either side and connects Hawes in Wensleydale to Muker in Swaledale.
 From either direction expect a long climb with some steep sections, but you will surely be rewarded with the beautiful open moorland.
 The ‘Buttertubs’ in case you’re wondering are a series of open shafts near the summit into which local farmers would lower their butter and cheese to keep them cool.